Azzi Fudd: Recruiting

 Fudd was a five-star recruit and was ranked number one in the class of 2021 by ESPN.
 She received her first scholarship offer in sixth grade from Maryland.
 On November 11, 2020, Fudd announced her commitment to UConn.
 She chose the Huskies over offers from Maryland, UCLA, Louisville, Oregon, Kentucky, Texas, and Notre Dame.
-She became the 12th number-one recruit to sign with UConn since 1998 and joined her now-girlfriend and former number-one recruit Paige Bueckers.
+She became the 12th number-one recruit to sign with UConn since 1998 and joined former number-one recruit Paige Bueckers.